clone image of 3 women

 Discourage Future Spoofing

 If you want to make your Facebook account less desirable to spoofers, consider making your Friends List private.
 Mine always has been and to my knowledge I’ve never been spoofed.
-Nor has it being private had any impact on the number of friend requests I get or my seeing the “people you may know” feature box.
+Nor has this setting had any impact on the number of friend requests I get or my seeing the “people you may know” feature box.
 Thanks commenter Terry (@HelloMrWilson) for this safety reminder.

-* This advice may apply to other social media platforms, but I haven’t gone through it with them.
+* The advice on this blog may apply to other social media platforms, but I haven’t gone through it with them.
 Also, this is only my advice.
-Your own judgment is best.
+Go to that platform’s official Help area to get official Help.
+This post has been updated since its 2018 publication, including link checking.

-If you’re concerned about how apps you use and Facebook share specific data about you and what you watch, read, and buy on the web, please check out my blog on Facebook’s new Off-Facebook Activity tool.
+If you’re concerned about how apps you use and Facebook share specific data about you and what you watch, read, and buy via the web or another app, please check out my blog on Facebook’s new Off-Facebook Activity tool.
+Facebook moves the location of this process around, but it’s worth doing even if you have to hunt for it.

 If you found this blog about Facebook Spoofing helpful, you also might find my blog about Infomercials and Credit Card Fraud helpful as well.